South Devon National Landscape

 Life on the Edge logo - long horned mining beeLogo: National Lottery Heritage Fund acknowledgement stamp

-Trainees will be employed on a 6-month contract at 0.5FTE by South Hams District Council, the host of South Devon National Landscape.
-Given the nature of the role, weekend and evening work is sometimes required, and flexible working will be necessary.
-If you have a keenness to learn more about the natural world, how to conserve it and engage people along the way, and you meet the scheme requirements, then we’d urge you to apply and we look forward to hearing from you.
+Each trainee position will be employed on a 12 month contract at 0.5FTE (18.5hrs per week) by South Hams District Council, the host of South Devon National Landscape.
+Given the nature of events on various days during the week, a favourable approach to flexible working will be advantageous.
+We urge applicants to apply who meet the scheme requirements and have a keenness to learn more about the natural world, how to conserve it and engage people along the way!

-All interested candidates are encouraged to view a recording of the online webinar session that was held on 28th July, to learn more about the Life on the Edge project, the trainee scheme and hear attendees questions answered.
+All interested candidates are encouraged to view a recording of an online webinar session held on 11 August.
+You will learn more about the Life on the Edge project, these opportunities and hear answers to questions raised in a short Q&A session at the end.
+View the recording on our YouTube channel.

 For further information on the project, go to this webpage.